civilwargeeky/CEA_Wrap/README.md

   * **NOTE: UNTESTED**
 * `hf`:  Enthalpy of formation, kJ/kg, must be specified if chemical_composition is specified
   * **NOTE: UNTESTED**

+### Available Members
+* All parameters from the constructor are also members
+* `.ref` - If Material.check_against_thermo_inp is True, this will be a ThermoMaterial representing the material

 ### Available Methods
 * `.set_wt_percent(wt_percent)` - Sets the wt_percent for the `Material`.
 Sets mols to None